MatthijsKamstra/haxejs/11threejs/example.md

-#Hello World Example
+# Example Three.js

-Check the [code folder](https://github.com/MatthijsKamstra/haxejs/tree/master/00helloworld/code) for more comments.
+Check the [code folder](https://github.com/MatthijsKamstra/haxejs/tree/master/11threejs/code) for more comments.

 Create a folder named **foobar** (please use a better name; any name will do) and create folders **bin** and **src**.
 See example below: